openstack-archive/tripleo-ansible/doc/source/roles/role-backup-and-restore.rst

       --tags bar_setup_rear \
       ~/bar_rear_setup.yaml

 Lastly, we execute the actual backup step.
+With or without ceph.

 ::